 How to remove Macro Virus

 To remove macro virus, the first thing Microsoft suggests is to use a good antivirus to prevent macros from downloading malware or sending unintended information out of your computer.
-Run the antivirus software if you feel the need to.
+Run the antivirus software if you feel it’s necessary.

 Stay safe – exercise caution!